I’ve not heard of Community Foundations – are they new?

 Why would I give via Hawke’s Bay Foundation instead of giving directly to a charity?

 Direct donations are most often spent immediately.
-A donation via Hawke’s Bay Foundation goes on giving forever – e.g. you may be a Hospice supporter and by selecting them as a charity of choice, your donation continues giving to them, rather than just being a one off.
+A gift via Hawke’s Bay Foundation goes on giving forever – e.g. you may be a Hospice supporter and by selecting them as a charity of choice, your generous gift continues giving to them, rather than just being a one off.

 Hawke’s Bay Foundation will be in contact with you or your family annually to report on your giving.
 You can choose to remain anonymous or recipients can receive a Donor Profile reminding them of where a donation originated.